Dynamical quantum ergodicity from energy level statistics: A short review of classical ergodic theory

-It is interesting to note that if one defines a unitary operator $U_{\mathcal{T}}$ induced by $\mathcal{T}$ on the space of functions $L_2(\mathcal{P})$ on the phase space (Koopman and von Neumann's Hilbert space representation of classical mechanics~\cite{HalmosErgodic, Sinai1976, SinaiCornfield, KatokStepin2, KatokSinaiStepin, Nadkarni}), some of these properties can be translated to those of the eigenvalues and eigenfunctions of $U_{\mathcal{T}}$, whose direct extensions to quantum mechanics have been previously considered~\cite{CastagninoErgodic1}.
+It is interesting to note that if one defines a unitary operator $U_{\mathcal{T}}$ induced by $\mathcal{T}$ on phase space functions $f(x \in \mathcal{P})$ via $U_{\mathcal{T}}^{t}f(x) \equiv f(\mathcal{T}^t x)$ (Koopman and von Neumann's Hilbert space representation of classical mechanics~\cite{HalmosErgodic, Sinai1976, SinaiCornfield, KatokStepin2, KatokSinaiStepin, Nadkarni}), some of these properties can be translated to those of the eigenvalues and eigenfunctions of $U_{\mathcal{T}}$, whose direct extensions to quantum mechanics have been previously considered~\cite{CastagninoErgodic1}.
 For instance, ergodicity translates to non-degenerate eigenvalues with eigenfunctions of uniform magnitude, and weak mixing to a continuous spectrum with no non-constant eigenfunction, of $U_{\mathcal{T}}$~\cite{HalmosErgodic}.
-For a discrete quantum spectrum corresponding to phase spaces or energy shells of finite measure by Weyl's law~\cite{Haake}, the eigenvalues are almost always non-degenerate (i.e. are non-degenerate or can be made so by infinitesimal perturbations) and the spectrum is necessarily discrete, prompting us to seek alternate avenues in which the above properties are at best emergent in the classical limit.
+For a discrete and finite quantum spectrum that corresponds to phase spaces or energy shells of finite measure by Weyl's law~\cite{Haake}, the eigenvalues are almost always non-degenerate (i.e. are non-degenerate or can be made so by infinitesimal perturbations) and the spectrum is necessarily discrete, prompting us to seek alternate avenues in which the above properties are at best emergent in the classical limit.